cladley/sudoku-game/README.md

 + Option to create different sized boards.
 + Improve styling so that it works nicely for mobile.
 + Give option to show user the completed board.
-+ Analyse the algorithm to improve performance.
++ Analyze the algorithm to improve performance.
 + Create a range of tests to fully test the game.